Richard Neville, 16th Earl of Warwick: Background

 The Neville family, an ancient Durham family, came to prominence in England's fourteenth-century wars against the Scots.
 In 1397, King Richard II granted Ralph Neville the title of Earl of Westmorland.
 Ralph's son Richard, the later Earl of Warwick's father, was a younger son by a second marriage, and not heir to the earldom.
 He received a favourable settlement, however, and became jure uxoris ("by right of his wife") Earl of Salisbury through his marriage to Alice, daughter and heiress of Thomas Montagu, 4th Earl of Salisbury.

 Salisbury's son Richard, the later Earl of Warwick, was born on 22 November 1428; little is known of his childhood.
 At the age of eight, in 1436, Richard was married to Lady Anne Beauchamp, daughter of Richard de Beauchamp, 13th Earl of Warwick, and of his wife Isabel Despenser.
 This made him heir not only to the earldom of Salisbury, but also to a substantial part of the Montague, Beauchamp, and Despenser inheritance.

 Circumstances would, however, increase his fortune even further.
 Beauchamp's son Henry, who had married the younger Richard's sister Cecily, died in 1446.
 When Henry's daughter Anne died in 1449, Richard also found himself jure uxoris Earl of Warwick.
 Richard's succession to the estates did not go undisputed, however.
 A protracted battle over parts of the inheritance ensued, particularly with Edmund Beaufort, 2nd Duke of Somerset, who had married a daughter from Richard Beauchamp's first marriage.
 The dispute centred on land, not on the Warwick title, as Henry's half-sisters were excluded from the succession.

 By 1445 Richard had become a knight, probably at Margaret of Anjou's coronation on 30 May that year; also around this time, his illegitimate daughter, Margaret (who married Richard Huddleston on 12 June 1464) was born.

-He is visible in the historical record of service of King Henry VI in 1449, which makes mention of his services in a grant.
-He performed military service in the north with his father, and might have taken part in the war against Scotland in 1448–1449.
+He is visible in the historical record of the service of King Henry VI in 1449, which makes mention of his services in a grant.
+He performed military service in the north with his father and might have taken part in the war against Scotland in 1448–1449.
 When Richard, Duke of York, unsuccessfully rose up against the king in 1452, both Warwick and his father rallied to the side of King Henry VI.